Velbl/algo-questions/README.md

 01 - Swap every two nodes in a linked list:
 Given a linked list, swap the position of the 1st and 2nd node, than swap the position of the 3rd and 4th etc.

+02 - First recurring character:
+Given a string, return the first recurring letter that apppears.
+If there are no recurring letters, return None.